 Just figure out what type of images work best for your blog and your content.

-On our health and wellness blog, we use a lot of stock photos to depict colorful, healthy foods.
-On this website, we try to use a lot of screenshots.
+On our health and wellness blog, we used a lot of stock photos to depict colorful, healthy foods.
+On this website (Create and Go), we try to use a lot of screenshots.

 The screenshots work best for our audience because we are usually showing pictures of software that we use and its capabilities, or results from using certain software, or tutorials on how to implement software.